llvm/circt/docs/RationaleHW-SV.md

 and be a flexible and extensible substrate that may be extended with higher level dialects mixed into it.

-The HW dialect defines a set of common functionality, such as `rtl.module` for representing hardware modules, and operations like `rtl.add` and `rtl.mux` for logic.
+The HW dialect defines a set of common functionality, such as `hw.module` for representing hardware modules, and operations like `hw.add` and `hw.mux` for logic.

 ### Type System